Fabrice Simon

-Fabrice Simon (January 29, 1951 - July 29, 1998) was a Haitian-American abstract artist and fashion designer, best known for his handmade beaded party dresses that were popular during the 1980s.
+Fabrice Simon (January 29, 1951 – July 29, 1998) was a Haitian-American abstract artist and fashion designer, best known for his handmade beaded party dresses that were popular during the 1980s.

-Simon emigrated to America in 1964, and subsequently attended the Fashion Institute of Technology.
+Simon immigrated to America in 1964, and subsequently attended the Fashion Institute of Technology.
 He won a special Coty Award in 1981.
 His clientele included many celebrities, among them socialite Cornelia Guest and singer-actress Whitney Houston.

 Death

 On July 29, 1998, Simon died of AIDS in New York City at the age of 47.